Casyfill/pyCombo/README.md

 # Development
 this section is for contributors and
 ## Build
-run `poetry build` in order to combile binaries and package the code.
+run `poetry install` in order to build local (dev) code.
+It will be installed in editable mode within poetry environment

 ## Links and resources
 - [How to build C extension in poetry](https://stackoverflow.com/questions/60073711/how-to-build-c-extensions-via-poetry)